LSSTDESC/qp/docs/getting_started/basicusage.md

 :::{warning}

 Note that `objdata` and `metadata` do not store the exact input data.
 Instead they store what represents the `Ensemble`.
 For example, if you input a distribution that is not normalized, by default most parameterizations will normalize the data, and they store the normalized data in `objdata`.
-For a quick example, we create a new `interp` `Ensemble` below:
+For a quick example, we create a new `Ensemble` below:

 ```{doctest}